littlebrighter/alfred--ultimate-currency-converter/README.md

 - `currency`

 Ultimate Currency Converter accepts simple and complex queries.
-The next paragraphs tries to transport the idea.
+The next paragraphs trie to transport the idea.

 The workflow uses two settings.
 A default **from**-currency and a default **to**-currency.
 Everytime you start the workflow without explicitely specifying one or both currencies needed for a conversion, Ultimate Currency Converter tries to guess what you intent to do by completing your query with the default ones.
 See below for changing default currencies.